 - None: don't output MIDI music. - FluidSynth: a software soundfont synthesizer.
-Selecting a soundfont file is required; there will be no synthesizer output if no soundfont is configured. - Roland MT-32/CM-32L Emulation: emulate a Roland synthesizer module.
-Emulation is provided by the Munt library. - System MIDI: output to a MIDI device on the host system, such as the Windows software synthesizer or a USB MIDI adapter.
+Selecting a soundfont file is required.
+There will be no synthesizer output if no soundfont is configured, or (on Windows hosts) if the included libfluidsynth.dll or libfluidsynth64.dll file is missing from the 86Box directory. - Roland MT-32/CM-32L Emulation: emulate a Roland synthesizer module.
+Emulation is provided by the Munt library.

+• System MIDI: output to a MIDI device on the host system, such as the Windows software synthesizer or a USB MIDI adapter.